 An internal locus of control allows a child to feel capable of change and improvement.
 Carmignani says, “The inevitable occasional sense of discomfort motivates us to be more than we thought we were.”
 Having healthy self-esteem doesn’t mean you always feel happy and good about yourself.
 It means you value and respect yourself.

-How to build healthy self-esteem.
+How to build healthy, positive self-esteem.

 Ultimately we need to aim for healthy self-awareness and self-acceptance.
 This comes through: